geraldsimanullang/geraldsimanullang.github.io/_pages/about.md

 * The second category, named 'Machine Learning,' encompasses projects that include machine learning algorithms, all of which were executed with Python programming. <br/>

 <h3>Data Analysis and Visualization</h3>
-consists of projects involving data analysis with Python programming or SQL and visualization with Python programming (Matplotlib+Seaborn) or Power BI.
+Projects involving data analysis and visualization with Python programming, SQL and/or Power BI.

 <details><summary>See Projects</summary>
 <ul>